TheDataCity/local_LLM/README.md

 Once the code is executed sucessfully you will find the "vector_database" folder created within the "data" folder.

-## Executing the code for Command line interface.
+# Executing the code for Command line interface
 In order to chat using command line, run the following command (by default, it will run on `cuda`).
 ```shell
 python run_localLLM.py